 - Click the Statistics configuration icon to open the Statistics configuration dashboard.

-- Type Dropped Orders in the Name column filter field to filter statistics by their names.
+- Type Dropped Orders in the search box to filter statistics.

-- Enable the toggle button to the right of the Demand Placed (Dropped Orders) by Customer to activate data collection for these statistics.
+- Enable the toggle button of the Demand Placed (Dropped Orders) by Customer to activate data collection for these statistics.

 - In the same way check the Total cost statistics.
 It should be enabled by default.